 Even before the COVID-19 pandemic swept across the globe, companies were already starting to put a new emphasis on safety.

 Safety trends in construction are utilizing technological advancements that you are experiencing in your personal life, such as fitness trackers as wearable technology.

 Now, there are work boots that connect to Wi-Fi to send GPS coordinates to their supervisors, alerting them if workers have fallen or are too tired.

 This technology will take time to be more commonplace, but other advancements like moisture-wicking fabric and cooling vests are readily available to help keep workers safe.

-To learn more about the equipment used in the construction industry check out our article, Common Equipment Used During Civil Construction.
+To learn more about the construction industry check out our article, What Is Civil Construction?

 Virtual and Augmented Reality

 Virtual and Augmented reality are already making a significant impact on many industries worldwide, and the construction industry is no exception.

 Buildings keep becoming more complicated, and these new technologies will help architects and construction teams improve on their designs and detect design errors.